9.3 Recovery of overpayments

 An overpayment should be established where a recipient receives an amount in excess of the amount to which the recipient was eligible to receive.
 Reasons for establishing an overpayments includes, but are not limited to, delays in reporting changes in circumstances, non-disclosure of information, misrepresentation of facts, administrative error, and excess income and assets that are not exempt under Ontario Works (see Directive 9.4: Overpayments due to excess assets for more information).

-Where a recipient does not use their financial assistance payment for the intended purpose (e.g., to pay for their shelter costs) an overpayment should not be established.
+Where a recipient does not use their financial assistance payment for the intended purpose (for example, to pay for their shelter costs) an overpayment should not be established.
 Rather, pay direct or trusteeship may be options to consider to ensure the recipient retains their lodging (see Directive 3.6 – Trusteeship and Directive 3.7 – Pay direct for more information).

 Overpayment for non-compliant recipients

-Where basic financial assistance is reduced or cancelled because of non-compliance (e.g., not showing up for an eligibility review meeting, not providing necessary information to determine eligibility) and it is determined that the recipient received assistance that they were not eligible to receive, an overpayment should be established.
+Where basic financial assistance is reduced or cancelled because of non-compliance (for example, not showing up for an eligibility review meeting, not providing necessary information to determine eligibility) and it is determined that the recipient received assistance that they were not eligible to receive, an overpayment should be established.
 The overpayment should apply to the period of time for which there is documentation to substantiate that the recipient received assistance that exceeded the amount they were eligible to receive (see Directive 6.13: Calculating reduced assistance and Directive 9.1: Reviewing eligibility for more information).

 Overpayment on benefits